lcpp-org/hpic2doc/docs/source/interactions.rst

 MCC allows a source species to collide with arbitrarily many target species, but an individual source particle may only undergo a maximum of one collision per time step.
-For each source particle, a collision probability is computed from the sum of collision rates over all :math:`N` possible collisions as
+For each source particle, we could compute a collision probability from the sum of collision rates over all :math:`N` possible collisions as

 .. math::